carloscabo/pure-css-select-style/README.md

 The base of the idea is to remove all the default styling on the select and use a wrapping `div` to add out custom styling.

 ## Usage
 The easiest way of control your `<select>` size is using the `padding` property at `.theme-your-theme select` selector.
-Other customizations (font, size, color...) are made throght standard CSS properties.
+Other customizations (font, size, color...) are made using standard CSS properties.

 Please, take a look to the [**included demo**](https://htmlpreview.github.io/?https://github.com/carloscabo/pure-css-select-style/blob/master/index.html) for several samples.

-## Browser support
+## Browser support / tested in
-Chome, Firefox, Edge, IE9+
+Chome, Firefox, Edge, IE9+, Chrome for Android

 SVG arrows made with:
 <https://github.com/carloscabo/svg-triangle-generator>